-Besides that Science has found a significant correlation between jump height of Countermovement Jump/Drop Jump and reacceleration speed.
+Besides that, Science has found a significant correlation between jump height of Countermovement Jump/Drop Jump and reacceleration speed.
 If your Karate athletes jump higher they tend to reaccelerate faster after a change of direction during Kata.

-HOW TO USE PLYOMETRICS TO IMPROVE KATA’S CHANGE OF DIRECTION SPEED
+HOW TO USE PLYOMETRICS TO IMPROVE KATA’S CHANGE-OF-DIRECTION SPEED?

-Plyometrics is a Big World with various stimuli, different types of exercises and specific goals.
+Plyometrics is a Big World with various stimuli, different types of exercises, and specific goals.

 Regarding Kata’s Change-of-Direction Speed you must know how to plan the best Plyometric exercises.

-Let’s see some pratical applications:
+Let’s see some practical applications:

 - Slow Stretch-Shortening Cycle Exercises – these will improve the eccentric forces needed for braking effectively after and between two fast displacements.